-Why does Ebola keep coming back?
+Why Ebola keeps coming back

 The Ebola virus has reared its head again, this time in the Democratic Republic of Congo.
 While it is impossible to predict exactly where and when the next outbreak will occur, we now know much more about how to prevent a crisis.

-The news of an Ebola outbreak in the town of Bikoro in north-west DRC instantly brings to mind the horror of the epidemic that took 11,000 lives and infected 28,000 people in West Africa between 2014 and 2016.
+The news of an Ebola outbreak in the town of Bikoro in north-west DR Congo instantly brings to mind the horror of the epidemic that took 11,000 lives and infected 28,000 people in West Africa between 2014 and 2016.

 It is a nightmare no-one wants to relive - or should have to.

-Since 4 April in the DRC, there have been more than 30 possible cases - involving 18 deaths - although only two incidents have so far been confirmed as Ebola.
+Since 4 April in DR Congo, there have been more than 30 possible cases - involving 18 deaths - although only two incidents have so far been confirmed as Ebola.

 So why does Ebola keep coming back and what work is being done to prevent a repeat of the tragedy in West Africa?